-The current status of the platform itself is near to be production-ready, the missing step forward is the integration of more SGs, in order to offer to the LTOS users a attractive catalogue of services.
+The current status of the platform itself is near to be ready for an open pilot, the missing step forward is the integration of more SGs, in order to offer to the LTOS users a attractive catalogue of services.
 What is missing is a simple interface to submit computational tasks, and instantiate virtual machines, this is only partially provided by the SG currently integrated.

 There are open actions to complete the full integration of the LTOS platform in the EGI production infrastructure, for examples the integration of the LTOS portal with the monitoring infrastructure, the definition of OLA and SLA supporting the service.
 These actions are already scheduled to be completed in the coming month.

 The technical review of the document, described in M5.1, highlighted some technical issues.
 The most urgent issues require small developments to be implemented, and the development timeline of such requirements is being defined at the moment of writing.